International Security

 We’ll introduce you to the major debates in international security.
 By considering research methods, you’ll learn to produce evidence and critically review research.
 You’ll learn about documentary research, interviews, focus groups, discourse analysis, surveys, questionnaires and quantitative methods.

-In your optional modules, you can cover topics like Global Ecological Crisis, Critical Approaches to Terrorism, and Global Civil Society and Social Movements.
+In your optional modules, you can cover topics like Violence and Peacebuilding, Critical Approaches to Terrorism, and Ukraine: Revolution, War and Global Politics.

 For your dissertation, you’ll research a topic of your choice.
 This is your chance to explore and expand on something that matches your political, social, or voluntary interests.
 You’ll present your research proposal during a postgraduate day in May or June to peers and staff.
 This means you’ll receive critical feedback from a wider audience.